Synaptics profit nearly quadruples on jump in sales to phone makers

-Aug 1 (Reuters) - Touchscreen chipmaker Synaptics Inc’s profit nearly quadrupled in the fourth-quarter due to a surge in sales to mobile phone makers.
+(Reuters) - Touchscreen chipmaker Synaptics Inc’s (SYNA.O) profit nearly quadrupled in the fourth-quarter due to a surge in sales to mobile phone makers.

 Net income rose to $45.3 million, or $1.29 per share, from $12.3 million, or 36 cents per share, a year earlier.